michaelmagee/magee-ms2/README.md

 The requirement of this project is to "...build an interactive front-end site.
 The site should respond to the users' actions, allowing users to actively engage with data, alter the way the site displays the information to achieve their preferred goals."

 I selected the memory game to leverage the topics in the previous lessons in a fun way.
 I attempted to exceed the concepts that were presented for technologies that introduced programmatic user interaction.
+Specifically I wanted to be a bit more object oriented.

 My approach was to provide a simple to use game that has a clean presentation with as little distraction as possible to the user.
 I avoided any type of arcade game confusion.